Music Plan

 This is about all the other musical events and opportunities that we organise, such as singing in assembly, concerts and shows, and trips to professional concerts.

 The following musical experiences are planned for the academic year; KS2 choir trip to Young Voices at the O2 (performing),KS2 choir performance at the Christmas fayre, weekly singing assemblies (all year groups performing and linked to school values and themes), Christmas performances, harvest festivals, Christmas and Easter services for all year groups (with link from the church), Year 4 trip to the Lion King in London (pupils in the audience), Year 4 production performance at the Civic Theatre (performing), Year 6 Leavers show (performing), class assemblies, musical culture appreciation is studied in each year group.
 The school has signed up to be part of the Key Stage One music festival.
+The trips to Young Voices and the Lion King have a cost for pupils to attend.
+The school provides support with these payments for pupils in receipt of pupil premium.
+The music lead attends sessions run by SPARK! which provide further training and networking opportunities that have been accessed by the school.
+The school has also developed links with the local theatre to use as a venue for year 4 to perform their production to parents.
+Different visitors also attend the school to support musical experiences such as African drumming group, black history month workshops and sessions run in creative arts week.

 In the future